sidpremkumar/jibe/README.md

 ```

 `--sync2jira`: This argument can be added to parse JIRA data from a [sync2jira](https://pagure.io/sync-to-jira) config
 file.
 Copy the contents into the Jibe directory and set up [config_sync2jira.py](config_sync2jira.py).
+Rename the file
+to sync2jira_config.py and you should be all set.

 `--link-issue`: This argument takes two values: Downstream issue ID and upstream URL.
 To link a downstream and upstream
 issue users can use this command **and** ensure the titles of the issues are the same.